Suburgatory: Broadcast

 Suburgatory aired on ABC on September 28, 2011 until May 14, 2014.

 Home media

-As of August 2025, the series is currently available on Howdy, a subscription-based platform owned by Roku.
+In August 2025, Suburgatory was made available on Howdy, a subscription-based platform owned by Roku.
+In December 2025, the series was added to Tubi.
+It was also released on Netflix in February 2026.

 Reception

 Suburgatory attracted generally positive reviews.
 The first season holds an 83% rating on Rotten Tomatoes, an average rating of 7.1/10, sampled from reviews from 35 critics.
 Its consensus reads: "Suburban satires are nothing new, but Suburgatory offers enough abrasive wit and left-field jokes to keep it fresh."
 Metacritic gives the first season an initial score of 71 out of 100, calculated from reviews from 25 critics.
 On Rotten Tomatoes, the second season holds a score of 92%, with an average score of 8.1/10, based on 12 reviews, the consensus reads "Suburgatory's second season continues to cleverly balance its cheesy clichés and suburban spoofs."
 On Rotten Tomatoes, the third season holds a score of 100%, with an average score of 7.2/10, based on eight reviews.

 "Kapnek manages to make a show that is both satiric and emotionally engaging", said David Wiegand of the San Francisco Chronicle, "two varieties of comedy [that] don't always work well together."
 On the other end, Neil Genzlinger of The New York Times blasted the show. "[It] begins with a tenuous premise, uses it to leap to an inaccurate dichotomy and supports that with tired, unfunny stereotypes."

 Carly Chaikin received overwhelming critical praise for her role as Dalia Royce.
 Critics consistently referred to her as the series breakout star and she was arguably one of the most popular characters in the show.
 For her performance, Chaikin was nominated for the Critics' Choice Television Award for Best Supporting Actress in a Comedy Series, a Teen Choice Award for Choice TV Villain and many other various nominations for her role in Suburgatory, but fell short of winning any of them.